Architecture of Mumbai: Victorian Gothic architecture

-Chhatrapati Shivaji Maharaj Terminus
+Victoria Terminus

-Chhatrapati Shivaji Maharaj Terminus is a historic terminal train station and UNESCO World Heritage Site in Mumbai, Maharashtra, India.
+Victoria Terminus is a historic terminal train station and UNESCO World Heritage Site in Mumbai, Maharashtra, India.

 The terminus was designed by British architectural engineer Frederick William Stevens in the style of Victorian Italianate Gothic Revival architecture.
 Its construction began in 1878, in a location south of the old Bori Bunder railway station, and was completed in 1887, the year marking 50 years of Queen Victoria's rule, the building being named, Victoria Terminus.

-The station's name was changed to Chhatrapati Shivaji Terminus (station code CST) in March 1996 to honour Shivaji, the 17th-century founder of the Maratha Empire, whose name is often preceded by Chhatrapati, a royal title.
+The station's name was changed to Chhatrapati Shivaji Terminus (station code CSMT) in March 1996 to honour Shivaji, the 17th-century founder of the Maratha Empire, whose name is often preceded by Chhatrapati, a royal title.
 In 2017, the station was again renamed Chhatrapati Shivaji Maharaj Terminus (code CSMT), where Maharaj is also a royal title.
-However, both the former initials "VT" and the current, "CST", are commonly used.
+However, both the former initials "VT" and the current, "CSMT", are commonly used.

 The terminus is the headquarters of India's Central Railway.
 It is one of the busiest railway stations in India, serving as a terminal for both long-distance- and suburban trains.

 The railway station was built to replace the Bori Bunder railway station, in the Bori Bunder area of Mumbai, a prominent port and warehouse area known for its imports and exports.
 Since Mumbai became a major port city at the time, a bigger station was built to meet its demands, and was named Victoria Terminus, after the then reigning Empress of India, Queen Victoria.
 The station was designed by the consulting British architect Frederick William Stevens.
 Work began in 1878.
 He received ₹1,614,000 (US$23,000) as the payment for his services.
 Stevens earned the commission to construct the station after a masterpiece watercolour sketch by draughtsman Axel Haig.
 The final design bears some resemblance to St Pancras railway station in London.
-GG Scott's plans for Berlin's parliament building had been published four years before, and also has marked similarities to the station's design.
+George Gilbert Scott's plans for Berlin's parliament building had been published four years before, and also has marked similarities to the station's design.

 The station took ten years to complete, the longest for any building of that era in Bombay.
 This famous architectural landmark in a Gothic-revival style was built as the headquarters of the Great Indian Peninsular Railway.

 The station building is designed in the High Victorian Gothic style of architecture.
 The building exhibits a fusion of influences from Victorian Italianate Gothic Revival architecture and classical Indian architecture.
 The skyline, turrets, pointed arches, and eccentric ground plan are close to classical Indian palace architecture.